How to Use AI to Generate Public Speaking Ideas

 Developing Stronger Ideas From AI Outputs

-Raw ideas generated by AI are rarely strong enough to speak about without your experience and knowledge added.
-They are often vague, overgeneralised, or disconnected from a real audience.
-Ideas need shaping, testing, and narrowing before they are ready to be spoken aloud.
-This is the stage where many speakers either rush forward with something underdeveloped or overcomplicate the idea until it loses clarity.
-Both approaches weaken confidence and delivery.
+Raw AI ideas are rarely strong enough to stand on without your experience added.
+They tend to be vague, overgeneralised, and detached from a real audience.
+They need shaping, testing, and narrowing before they are ready to be spoken aloud.
+This is where speakers either rush forward with something half formed or polish an idea until it loses all clarity.
+Both wreck confidence and delivery.

 Stress Testing Ideas for Relevance and Impact